Slitting Lower Surface

 followed by an alternate rib.
 Now, it's time to repeat this over and

 over.
-Working your way across the wing, rib by rib, until you finally
+Work your way across the wing, rib by rib, until you finally

 Lower surface of the completed canopy